konflux-ci/quality-dashboard/README.md

 ### Backend

 First, you need to have a PostgreSQL instance running to host local data.
-You can start one with your favourite container engine (docker or podman)
+You can start one with your favorite container engine (docker or podman)

 ```bash
     podman run -p 5432:5432 --name some-postgres -e POSTGRES_PASSWORD=postgres -d postgres:14